Beginner Powerlifting Over 50 – Introduction

 #8.
 Rewarding

-If you want a goal-driven workout, where your efforts are rewarded with measurable progress, powerlifting is an excellent choice.
+Powerlifting is an excellent choice if you want a goal-driven workout in which your efforts are rewarded with measurable progress.

-So, all in all, powerlifting is not just a suitable workout for people in their 50s and beyond; it’s actually one of the most beneficial types of exercise you can do.
+So, powerlifting is not just a suitable workout for people in their 50s and beyond; it’s actually one of the most beneficial types of exercise you can do.

 Getting Started – Over 50 Powerlifting Routine